houpuli/bt_trackers_replacer/README.md

 # qBittorrent Tracker Replacement Script

 **Original Description**
-Torrent tracker replacer for qBittorrent (and possibly other BT clients)
+Torrent tracker and Passkey replacer for qBittorrent

 Replaces old/outdated trackers in .fastresume files.
 Requires Python 3.6 or higher.
 Place it alongside a `BT_backup` folder next to this script